-Sri Ramakrishna Paramhansa epitomises the very core of spiritual realisations of the seers and sages of India.
+Ramakrishna Paramhansa epitomises the very core of spiritual realisations of the seers and sages of India.
 Ramakrishna had in truth, interpreted Hindu religion in the true Vedantic spirit.
 His entire life was literally an undisturbed reflection of God.
 His life was a testament to truth, universality, love and purity.
-He was a Hindu religious teacher and an influential figure in the Bengal Renaissance of the nineteenth century.
+He was a Hindu religious teacher and an influential figure in the Bengal Renaissance of the 19th century.
 His teachings emphasised God-realisation as the highest goal of life, love and devotion for God, the oneness of existence, and the harmony of religions.
 He wished to bring about a synthesis among divergent faiths.
 Swami Vivekananda, most remarkable of the succeeding disciples of Ramakrishna and saint, was his disciple who founded the "Ramakrishna Mission".

 Early Life of Ramakrishna

-: Born in the early half of 19th century, Ramakrishna's early life was spent in an archetypal Bengal village, in a Hindu Brahmin family.
+Born in the early half of 19th century, Ramakrishna's early life was spent in an archetypal Bengal village, in a Hindu Brahmin family.
 Ramakrishna's father was a priest, who had named his son Gadadhar.
 Since early childhood Ramakrishna was attracted to spiritual entities in nature, never being for once fascinated to go to school.
 Endowed with a mellifluous voice, he had won the hearts of villagers by singing in different plays.
 However, in his early days, Ramakrishna had suffered sudden bouts of supra-consciousness by being transferred into a frenzy of rapture.

-Ramakrishna, Priest at Dakshineswar Temple
+Ramakrishna as a Priest at Dakshineshwar Temple

 Married Life of Ramakrishna

-: While into the profession as a priest in Dakshineswar temple, during his early twenties, Ramakrishna married a 5-year-old girl by the name Sarada Devi.
+While into the profession as a priest in Dakshineshwar temple, during his early 20s, Ramakrishna married a 5-year-old girl by the name ‘Sarada Devi’.
 The marriage was duly solemnised, owing to much hurry from the part of Ramakrishna's mother.
 Sarada Devi was Ramakrishna's first disciple.
 He taught her everything he learnt from his various Gurus.
 She had mastered every religious secret as quickly as Ramakrishna has done.
 Impressed by her great religious potential, he began to treat her as the ‘Universal Mother’.
 After the passing away of Ramakrishna she even became a religious teacher in her own rights.

-Religious Teachings Of Ramakrishna
+Religious Teachings of Ramakrishna

-Tantra Sadhana Of Ramakrishna
+Tantra Sadhana of Ramakrishna

 Vaishnava Bhakti of Ramakrishna

-Sanyasaa of Ramakrishna
+Sanyasa of Ramakrishna

-Later life of Ramakrishna
+Later Life of Ramakrishna

-: In his later life, Ramakrishna came to be known as Ramakrishna Paramhansa and with tremendous magnetic force began to attract real seekers of God.
+In his later life, Ramakrishna came to be known as ‘Ramakrishna Paramhansa’ and with tremendous magnetic force began to attract real seekers of God.
 In the meantime, Ramakrishna had developed severe throat cancer.
-He was transferred to Shyampukur near Calcutta, where some of the finest physicians of the time, including Dr. Mahendralal Sarkar, were employed.
-Sarada Devi, Ramakrishna`s better half attended zealously to her husband in his last days.
+He was transferred to Shyampukur near Calcutta, where some of the finest physicians of the time treated him.
+Sarada Devi attended zealously to her husband in his last days.
 Finally, Ramakrishna attained Mahasamadhi at a Garden House in Cossipore on 18 August, 1886.